zaoyang/30-days-of-vue/day-18/day-18.md

 ![](./public/assets/vue-cli-create.png)

-We’ll select the default preset for this article and confirm the selection through a few remaining prompts.
-After the prompts have been answered, the Vue CLI will then begin to install all the necessary dependencies and create the project.
+We’ll select the default preset for this article.
+Once the selection is made, the Vue CLI will then begin to install all the necessary dependencies and create the project.

 ![](./public/assets/vue-cli-installing.png)

-Once complete, we’re provided with a new project directory that has a scaffold similar to this:
+When complete, we’re provided with a new project directory that has a scaffold similar to this:

 ```shell
 default_project/